Darken Image on Hover – Simple With 2 Blocks of CSS – No Plugin Required

 Image settings > Advanced

 The second step was to add the CSS.
-In my case, I added the CSS to my child theme, although I could have done this under Additional CSS in the customiser.
+In my case, I added the CSS to my child theme; however, I could have also done this under Additional CSS in the customiser.

 CSS to Darken Image on Hover and Make Image larger on Hover